The Most Comprehensive Step By Step Quick Guide for Hiring Managers

 How To Choose the Right Assessment for Your Candidates:

-Pre-employment skill testing is a commonly used tool for screening applicants at the first level of candidate interaction.
+Pre-employment skill testing is a commonly used candidate assessment tool for screening applicants at the first level of candidate interaction.
 Skill tests are designed to confirm that applicants have the skills they say they have.
 These tests can range from simple employment typing tests to a complex software coding test.

 Now as you are clear with the Job Profile, you have identified the primary skills required and the experience range of the candidate.
 You can choose a ready/custom made skill test suiting your needs.